gipi/low-level/docs/security/hardware.md

  - [In Transactional Memory, No One Can Hear You Scream](http://blog.ret2.io/2019/06/26/attacking-intel-tsx/)
  - [Bypassing KPTI Using the Speculative Behavior of the SWAPGS Instruction](https://businessresources.bitdefender.com/hubfs/noindex/Bitdefender-WhitePaper-SWAPGS.pdf)
  - [Foreshadow](https://foreshadowattack.eu/) Breaking the Virtual Memory Abstraction with Transient Out-of-Order Execution
+ - [Speculative Dereferencing of Registers: Reviving Foreshadow](https://arxiv.org/pdf/2008.02307.pdf) latest paper with a more **correct** view on speculation attack on CPUs

 ### Glitching